Andy Gordon

 Andrew Gordon is an American television producer and writer, based in Los Angeles, California.
 He is known for creating and producing the teen sitcom True Jackson, VP.
-He has also written on other popular shows such as The Big Bang Theory and Modern Family.
+He has also written and produced on other popular shows such as The Big Bang Theory and Modern Family.

 Works

 He has written and produced for 1986 series Dennis the Menace, Kids Incorporated, Get a Life, Mad About You, Dream On, NewsRadio, Just Shoot Me!, Complete Savages, The Loop, Hot Properties, Modern Family, and DAG.
 In 2008, Gordon created the Nickelodeon sitcom, True Jackson, VP.

-He is cochair of the board of directors of the Los Angeles County Museum of Art−LACMA.